sharikul/Zynamo/README.md

 That's it!

 ## Inline `if`'s and `unless`'s
 Zynamo PHP allows you to write conditional `if` statements inline, similar to JavaScript, as well as **one** `else` statement.
 An `unless` statement is a shorthand method of executing code whilst a condition returns `false`.
+Conditions of statements **must not be written between brackets**.

 ### Examples
 Zynamo PHP: